dsccommunity/dsccommunity.org/content/help/_index.en.md

 bgcolor: '#00CC6A'
 ---

-## What is Desired State Configuration

-As per [the official documentation](https://docs.microsoft.com/en-us/powershell/dsc/overview/overview), DSC is a management Platform in PowerShell.

-It is built around different components:

-- **DSC DSL**: The **Domain Specific Language** of DSC with the `Configuration` keyword
-- **DSC LCM**: The **Local Configuration Manager**, that can be seen as the agent enacting the configurations on the managed nodes
-- **DSC Resources**: A rich ecosystem of modules exposing declarative and idempotent interface to imperative code configuring resources
-- **DSC Pull Server**: External component implementing the MS-DSCPM protocol to register nodes, offer configuration, gather reporting from the LCM

 ## Where to find Help

-DSC being a framework, a basic structure for configuration management, finding answers to your problem might be difficult if you only rely on the official documentation.
+DSC being a framework—a basic structure for configuration management—finding answers to your problem might be difficult if you only rely on the official documentation.

 Here's a quick run down of the best source of information we know of.

+This is not official or approved documentation (we're not Microsoft), and some may be opinionated.

 <hr />